-The Company's Philippines subsidiary has a credit line agreement with a commercial bank under which this subsidiary may borrow up to 60,000,000 Philippine pesos (approximately \$1,328,000 at September 28, 2007) at the bank's prevailing interest rate, which was approximately 9.00% at September 28, 2007.
+The Company's Philippines subsidiary has a credit line agreement with a commercial bank under which this subsidiary may borrow up to 60,000,000 Philippine pesos (approximately \$1,328,000 at September 28, 2007.
 There were no borrowings outstanding against this line, which expires October 31, 2007.